apache/yunikorn-core/README.md

 ### Integration with K8s:

-`yunikorn-k8shim` nicely integrated with K8s, supported features like:
+The `k8shim` provides the integration for K8s scheduling and supported features include:

 - _Predicates:_ All kinds of predicates such as node-selector, pod affinity/anti-affinity, taint/tolerant, etc.
 - _Persistent volumes:_ We have verified hostpath, EBS, NFS, etc.
 - _K8s namespace awareness:_ YuniKorn support hierarchical of queues, does it mean you need to give up K8s namespace?
-Answer is no, by default YuniKorn fully support automatically map K8s namespaces to YuniKorn queues.
-All Namespace related ResourceQuota, permissions will be still valid.
+Answer is no, with simple config, YuniKorn is able to support automatically map K8s namespaces to YuniKorn queues.
+All K8s-namespace-related ResourceQuota, permissions will be still valid.
 - _Metrics:_ Prometheus, Grafana integration.
 - _Cluster AutoScaler_: YuniKorn can nicely work with Cluster AutoScaler (https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to drive cluster scales up and down.
 - _K8s Events_: YuniKorn also integrated with K8s events, so lots of information can be retrieved by using `kubectl describe pod`.